Sreekee/Nvidia/README.md

 - Instructor executes the `result.lua` for each student/team's submitted model on the unreleased testing dataset
 - Compare the model prediction and groudtruth label on the testing set, and obtain the accuracy
 - Use the testing accuracy to evaluate/compare students'/teams' model performance

-#### Lab solutions
-`solution_code` in each lab directory contains an example implementation of approaches that improve the model performance.
-These solutions were developed by real students who took the Deep Learning curriculum course at NYU.
-Some solutions may require additional, undocumented instructions to properly execute.
-Unlike the `sample_code`, the solution samples are not designed to run "out-of-box", but should still provide useful examples of solutions using a variety of techniques for both instructors and students to learn from.
-However, the software structure remains the same as `sample_code` and uses the same execution script in the `sample_code` `Readme`s to run.
-Note that for each lab, the sample solution code corresponds to only the 1st "lab*n*_*labName*_solution1.pdf" solution write-up.
-These solution write-ups are found in both the Teaching Kit `.zip` package downloadable from the [GPU Educators Program portal](https://developer.nvidia.com/educators) and the `documents` folder in each lab directory in this repository.

 #### Recommended prerequisite lectures for each lab
 * Lab1: Module 1 - Introduction to Machine Learning through Module 2 - Introduction to Deep Learning